arnholm/portaclip/README.md

-# Don'r use this code
+# Don't use this code

 use https://github.com/debauchee/barrier instead